MRimk/UniversityNotes/Pub golf.md

 **Best cheer** - Team has to come up with a cheer that they will say each time before they drink, one voted as the best wins (cannot vote for your own team).
 The best cheer gets -2 from the final score.

-**Smoking a joint** - if you smoke a joint (at least a half of the joint) before hole 4, you get -2 from the final score for your team.
+**Smoking a joint** - if you smoke a joint (or at least a half of the joint) before hole 4, you get -2 from the final score for your team.

 **Getting food for everyone** - if you get food for everyone, you get -1 from the score.

-## Challenges